 - Pause for a second and slowly return to the starting position

 a.
 Cable press down

-- Stand facing the cable.
+- Stand to face the cable.
 Grasp the handle with an overhand grip (palms facing the body and thumbs facing each other) at chest level.
-Hands shoulder width apart and elbows bent at the waist.
+Hands shoulder width apart and elbows bent at the waist

-- Extend the arm up towards the ceiling till it becomes vertical and lower down to the starting position.
+- Extend the arm up towards the ceiling till it becomes vertical and lowers down to the starting position

 Note: Do not lock out the elbow joint with a jerk as you extend your arm upwards.

-- Stand with the legs shoulder width apart, knees soft and arms extended to the front of the body, holding a barbell with an overhand grip.
-Hands should be shoulder width apart.
+- Stand with the legs shoulder-width apart, knees soft and arms extended to the front of the body, holding a barbell with an overhand grip.
+Hands should be shoulder width apart on both sides